 Around the pavilions, there are other scenic spots that you can enjoy visiting such as the Chengguan Hall, the Heavenly King Hall, and the Temple of Little Western Skies.

-Inside the Circular City, the Fangshan Restaurant is located where you can enjoy sumptuous imperial flavored dishes that originated from 1925.
+Inside the Circular City, the Fangshan Restaurant is located where you can enjoy sumptuous imperial flavored dishes that originated in 1925.

 |How to get to?|